Unreal-Dan/RekordBoxSongExporter/README.md

 ## What does it do

-This will export played tracks in realtime for integration with OBS or any system that can consume the track names from a file.
+This will export track information in realtime for integration with OBS or any system that can consume the information from a file.

 This does **NOT** poll the Rekordbox database, this directly hooks Rekordbox which means there is no added risk of database corruption, and no delay when the output files update.

 The module offers a variety of configuration options to control how it outputs the track information along with other unique options.

 The optional server allows you to send the track information to another PC and perform the logging on that pc instead.
 For situations where Rekordbox may be running